 I hadn’t told them about the theme.
 They knew there would be a movie.
 They’d spent weeks trying to trick the name of it out of me.
 Oh, so close, so many times, but amazingly, they never quite landed on Fantastic Beasts and Where to Find them.

 I thought they might guess Harry Potter when they came home to find spiders exiting the house.
 No.

 The sign on the downstairs loo.
 No.

 For goodness sake, the winged keys.
 Where else do you find winged keys?
-No. Although by this stage, maybe they had and were just enjoying the ride.
+Come on.
+But still not a mention.
+Although by this stage, maybe they had and were just enjoying the ride.
 Probably as much as I’d enjoyed making these teeny keys.

 There were special requests to keep them up all year.
 Winged keys are not just for Halloween.